• Podcast Promise no Promises!

 Episodes 1 – 25

-Editing and Sound design: Elena Zieser
+Editing and sound design: Elena Zieser

 All Episodes

-Press and communication: Anna Francke, Sarina Scheidegger
+Press and communication: Anna Francke

 Instituto Susch is part of Muzeum Susch, an initiative by Art Stations Foundation CH and Grażyna Kulczyk.